-Gerald J. Zammit has been a Plaza Board member and an Executive Director since 2005.
+Mr. Gerald J. Zammit has been a Plaza Board member and an Executive Director since 2005.
 He forms part of Plaza's Executive Management Team and in 2016 was appointed Acquisitions and Mergers Director.
 Until early 2017, he had served on Plaza's Marketing Committee since Plaza's inception in 1993.
-He was also a member of the Audit Committee.
+He was also a member of the audit committee.

-Mr. Zammit serves as Chairman, CEO and Director of various Maltese registered companies involved in different business sectors.
+Mr. Zammit serves as Chairman, CEO and Director of a number of Maltese registered companies involved in different business sectors.